 When African Parks assumed responsibility of Majete Wildlife Reserve in 2003, it was nearly devoid of all wildlife and was in the process of being denuded of its trees through the charcoal trade.
-Since then, it has become a case study for positive conservation development, with a pioneering rehabilitation and restocking programme that has set a precedent for similar projects across Africa.
+Since then, it has become a case study for positive conservation development, with a pioneering rehabilitation and reintroduction programme that has set a precedent for similar projects across Africa.

-Herbivores: Kudu, hippo, reedbuck, common duiker, bushbuck, Sharpe’s grysbok and suni were amoung the few species of antelope remaining in the reserve.
+Herbivores: Kudu, hippo, reedbuck, common duiker, bushbuck, Sharpe’s grysbok and suni were among the few species of antelope remaining in the reserve.
 A number of other species have been reintroduced in Majete, including elephant, black rhino, buffalo, eland, sable, waterbuck, nyala, Lichtenstein’s hartebeest, zebra and impala.

 Over 300 avian species are found in the park.
 These include several raptors, four vulture species, and a large population of bateleur eagles.
 From July to November, the park witnesses a plethora of migratory birds, including skimmers in the riverine areas, and the diminutive, yet beautiful rock pratincole.

-Giraffe Reintroduction:In 2018, 13 giraffe were safely released into Majete Wildlife Reserve after a 2,500 km journey by road from South Africa.
-Nine of the giraffe came from a private reserve in South Africa and an additional four giraffe were moved from Nyala Park, also in Malawi, to supplement the population.
-The introduction of giraffe has further enriched the reserve’s biodiversity, and has helped enhance the tourism experience.
+Giraffe Reintroduction:In 2018, 13 giraffe were safely released into Majete Wildlife Reserve.
+Nine of the giraffe came from a private reserve in South Africa, taking a 2,500km road trip to reach their new home.
+The remaining four giraffe came from nearby Nyala Park in Malawi.
+An additional 10 giraffes from South Africa were brought to Majete in 2021, to further supplement the population.
+The introduction of giraffe has enriched the reserve’s biodiversity, and enhanced the tourism experience.

 Sign up to be the first to hear #GoodNews happening around African Parks.×